 - Chinatown – Wander down Little Bourke St and enjoy a great value meal or yum cha.

-- Carlton Gardens – Get off here for the World Heritage listed Royal Exhibition Building and the fabulous Melbourne Museum.
+- Carlton Gardens – Get off here for the World Heritage listed Royal Exhibition Building and for a Melbourne Museum tour.

 - Lygon St – Browse the shops, restaurants and cafes in Melbourne’s old Italian quarter.

-- Queen Victoria Market – Wander around Melbourne’s best market.
+- Queen Victoria Market – Take a tour of Melbourne’s best market.

 - Docklands – Explore the restaurants, boats and wetlands in this newly developed part of the city.